Grand Rapids, MI Car Shipping: 2026 Costs & Routes

 Weather considerations

-Michigan’s snowstorms and spring freeze‑thaw cycles can delay pickups on I‑96 and US‑131, so plan for extra buffer days in your schedule.
-Checking the local forecast and opting for a carrier with real‑time tracking helps you avoid unexpected weather‑related fees.
+Winter snowstorms and spring freeze‑thaw can delay transport on I‑96 and US‑131; planning for extra buffer days or shipping in milder months helps avoid unexpected hold‑ups and extra fees.

 5